Vietnam to undergo major state media shakeup by 2020

 It was not clear how many publications, including print and online versions of newspapers and magazines, would remain.

-Vietnam would not allow commercialization or privatization of the media, thereby helping to improve its quality and ability to inform the public, Information and Communications Minister Nguyen Bac Son was quoted as saying at Friday's meeting.
+Vietnam would not allow commercialisation or privatisation of the media, thereby helping to improve its quality and ability to inform the public, Information and Communications Minister Nguyen Bac Son was quoted as saying at Friday's meeting.

 Communist-run Vietnam, like China, keeps tight control over its media, with most of its editors-in-chief party members and their appointments approved by the party.